tc39/proposal-ses/README.md

 failures are reported by
 [unpredictably throwing a catchable exception](https://docs.oracle.com/javase/8/docs/api/java/lang/VirtualMachineError.html), then defensive programming becomes impossible.
-This would be contrary to the goals of SES and indeed
+This would be contrary to the goals
 [of much ECMAScript code](https://github.com/tc39/ecmascript_sharedmem/issues/55).
-Thus, at least SES computation, and any synchronous computation it is entangled with, on encountering an unpredictable error, must [preemptively abort without running further user code](https://github.com/tc39/ecmascript_sharedmem/issues/55).
+Thus, any ECMAScript computation that wishes to defend its invariants, and any synchronous computation it is entangled with, on encountering an unpredictable error, must
+[preemptively abort without running further user code](https://github.com/tc39/ecmascript_sharedmem/issues/55).

 Even if ECMAScript were otherwise deterministically replayable, these